 Water aeration is among the most beautiful features of an aquarium, but it is rarely considered whether an aquarium needs an air pump or not.
 Does your fish tank really need those tiny air bubbles?
 Can you go without aeration, and can too much aeration do harm?
 Let’s find out!

 The short answer is that aeration is not mandatory in most cases and is not bad in most cases either.
 In most cases.

 To find out what the other cases are, let’s first clarify what aeration is, and what those tiny bubbles in the fish tank are good for.
-As you might expect, they have something to do with an oxygen, which is what fish use for “breathing” though their lungs.
+As you might expect, they have something to do with oxygen, which is what fish use for “breathing” through their lungs.

 To be more specific, fish need water that has enough dissolved oxygen, and bubbles are one of the ways to increase this.
 Note: do not confuse dissolved oxygen in water with the oxygen that is a part of the water molecule H2O.
 The latter is unavailable to fish for breathing, but the actual gas O2 that is dissolved in the water is what fish need.